 Previously, Benjamin worked at Headquarters U.S. Marine Corps as a data analyst for the Behavioral Health Branch, where he compiled, analyzed and reported on behavioral health indicators for Marines and their families.
 He also served as an AmeriCorps VISTA volunteer at Rural Dynamics, Inc. in Montana, where he developed a financial education program for low-income Montanans that is now being utilized throughout the region, and worked closely with the Montana Financial Education Coalition performing communications and outreach.

 Benjamin received his M.A. in sociology from the University of California, Riverside in 2012, and graduated from the University of Mary Washington in 2008 with a B.A. in sociology.
-He works out of First Nations’ field office in Fredericksburg, Virginia.
+He works out of First Nations’ Fredericksburg, Virginia field office.